 There is a common misconception that you’ll be in pain when you have a filling.
-In actual fact, as we’ll give you a local anaesthetic to stop the throbbing tooth pain, it’s likely you’ll be in less pain than before the treatment started!
+As we’ll give you a local anaesthetic to stop the throbbing tooth pain, you’ll likely be in less pain than before the treatment started!
 You shouldn’t be in any pain during the procedure and we’ll do everything we can to ensure you’re as comfortable as possible.

 We’ll need you to visit us for your pre-treatment consultation before we can provide the filling.
 This is for us to assess the size and location of the filling needed, as well as do any preparation necessary.
 It may be possible for you to have your consultation and treatment appointment on the same day, back to back.
 Once your filling has been placed, will give you advice on how to best look after it until it settles.

 Don’t let pain, or fear, put you off getting the filling you need.
 We can treat your cavity effectively, in minimal time, ensuring you experience maximum comfort.
 All of this without compromising the look of your smile.
 Please get in touch to book your appointment.